ucb-bar/chipyard/docs/VLSI/Sky130-Tutorial.rst

 Some DRC errors are expected from this PDK, especially with regards to the SRAMs, as explained in the `Sky130 Hammer plugin README  <https://github.com/ucb-bar/hammer/blob/master/src/hammer-vlsi/technology/sky130/README.md>`__.
-For this reason, the ``example-vlsi`` script black-boxes the SRAMs for DRC/LVS analysis.
+For this reason, the ``example-vlsi-sky130`` script black-boxes the SRAMs for DRC/LVS analysis.

 Simulation
 ^^^^^^^^^^